ovargas27/sinatra-green_way/README.md

 ## First Sinatra application.

 First of all we need to create an our basic environment.
-I like use one gemset per project [ for rvm an how to use it see 'pancho blog link' ] Then we need create the application's directory called greenway.
+I like use one gemset per project
+Then we need create the application's directory called greenway.
 Navigate to that directory and create a file called Gemfile.
 Edit this file so its looks like the example below: